98548J/98548J.github.io/docs/TeamHistory/2023-08-30-NewNotebook.md

 Throughout the past week, our team has been conducting research and putting in effort to establish a new notebook format, while also initiating the development of a CAD for the upcoming chassis.
 We created a website using Github to facilitate our use of the notebook.
 We are confident that this new format will allow us to showcase and utilize the notebook as a tool in a more effective manner.
 Furthermore, we are now able to access the notebook from any device, enabling us to easily revisit our ideas and thought processes without the need for a specific computer.

-Weekly Goal:  Transfur notebook into the website
+Weekly Goal:  Transfer notebook into the website

 ## Tasks -